4IceG/luci-app-3ginfo-lite/README.md

  - Huawei E3372/E3276

 Not supported & tested devices:
- - Huawei e5786 (modem responds only to the "ATI" command)
+ - Huawei e5786 | No documentation on AT commands.

 Not tested devices (Not fully supported, are waiting for the code to be added):
  - Quectel EC20